rzfzr/anycart-challenge/README.md

 npm install
 node anybot -h
 ```
-Developed under node 14.15.4 on W10, tested
+Developed under node 14.15.4 on W10, tested on a debian-based distro running node 16.13.1
 # Design Decisions

 I made many assumptions, whenever made false would require changes in the implementation, such as assuming that selecting elements by text would be an issue due to localization, and that time based delays would be inconvenient.
+I made delays long, sacrificing speed for stability.

 I have used selenium in a single project in the past, a quick google search told me that puppeteer should be better for the wanted effect.
 ## Routines